 How to revamp your dining area

-Your dining area is a spot where guests will probably get together — not just for enjoying some yummy food and great conversation but also to hang out.
+Your dining area is a spot where guests are likely to gather—not only to enjoy some yummy food and great conversation, but also just to hang out.

 To get started, arrange a simple floral bouquet in the middle of your main table.
-Pull out one of the chairs and make it stand out with a small decorative pillow.
-Put some attractive candles in holders to add a touch of softness – but don’t overdo it!
+Pull out one of the chairs and ‘jooj it up’ with a small decorative pillow.
+Put some attractive candles in holders to add a touch of softness, but don’t overdo it!

 Add a bottle of local wine (if it’s available) and some wine glasses to complete the look!
 Guests will feel like they’re stepping into a party that was prepared just for them.

 Let’s take a look at your living area.
 Chances are that this is where guests are going to be spending lots of their time, so make sure it’s comfy and inviting.
 Layer some coloured pillows on your sofa and chairs with a throw for maximum coziness.

 Make sure to highlight any unique amenities or special antiques that you have, as well as any local art or photos to add a real sense of place.
 Just say no to overly-personal family photos, like that framed picture of your Great Aunt Irma’s birthday party!

 Casually arrange some large coffee table books to give your living area a pop of colour.
 Supplement this with some recent, trendy entertainment or lifestyle magazines, as well as some current books on any bookshelves or side tables you have handy—just resist the urge to leave out your dog-eared copy of 50 shades...that’s a little too much comfort!

 For your photos to list your home online, set the tone so the customer can really picture themselves working and living in your space.
 Have a shot with a laptop, a steaming cup of coffee and maybe a French press.
 This will show potential guests how attractive it would be to check emails—or write the next Harry Potter series—in that perfect nook of your living area.